Farmer Fellowships

 The Community Farmer Fellowship acknowledges that starting up a farm-based endeavor and doing grassroots community work requires substantial outlay of time, energy and funding.
 This fellowship is intended to support farmer-activists who face socioeconomic barriers to entering agriculture, prioritizing those who come from historically marginalized communities.

-Recipients are awarded a $6,000 stipend for the 10 month fellowship, beginning March, 2022.
+Recipients are awarded a $6,000 stipend for the 10 month fellowship, beginning in March.

 Fellowship Requirements: